dejetem/inventory-management-system/README.md

 5.1.
 API Documentation
 DRF’s built-in browsable API is used for documentation.

-Endpoints are documented using Django’s include_docs_urls.
+Endpoints are documented using drf_yasg.

 6. Conclusion